flutter/website/faq.md

 imperative-reactive are present in the framework, depending on the needs of the widgets.
-Widgets with build methods that consist of just an expression describing how the widget reacts to changes in its configuration are functional reactive widgets (e.g., the material [Divider](https://docs.flutter.io/flutter/material/Divider-class.html) class).
+Widgets with build methods that consist of just an expression describing how the widget reacts to changes in its configuration are functional reactive widgets (e.g., the Material [Divider](https://docs.flutter.io/flutter/material/Divider-class.html) class).
 Widgets whose build methods construct a list of children over several statements, describing how the widget reacts to changes in its configuration,